michaelwehrley/Wrapping-Our-Minds-Around-Closure/README.md

 2. `$ cd Wrapping-Our-Minds-Around-Closure`

-3. In your browswer, visit `file:///path-to-this-file/Wrapping-Our-Minds-Around-Closure/index.html`
+3. In your browser, visit `file:///path-to-this-file/Wrapping-Our-Minds-Around-Closure/index.html`

 4. You should see an `h1` reading "Wrapping Our Minds Around Closure"

 5. Open the `index.js` to write your functions (via `subl .` etc).
-The first function `identity` is defined, but the implemention is not completed yet - that is your first task.
+The first function `identity` is defined, but the implementation is not completed yet - that is your first task.

 ## Resources:
 * Frontend Masters: [The Good Parts of Javascript and the Web by Douglas Crockford](https://frontendmasters.com/courses/good-parts-javascript-web/)